Boise Dispatch logo trees with mountains

 Tour of Duty

-Employees report in late April or early May and work until the helicopter goes "off contract" in early October.
+Employees report in Mid-April or early May and work until the helicopter goes "off contract" in early October.
 Late-season work is typically available for interested employees.
 Crewmembers, hired as "seasonal firefighters" (1039s), will receive overtime pay for hours worked in excess of the scheduled 8 hours base time and hazard pay while working on uncontained wildfires.

 Boise Helitack strives to facilitate the development of its crewmembers.
 As permitted by staffing and fire activity, cremembers will have the opportunity to accept training assignments and apply for official "details."